alexclassroom/wp-crontrol/docs/privacy.md

 * Is operated by [John Blackbourn](/docs/about/).
 * Is hosted on [Netlify](https://www.netlify.com/).

-This privacy statement is subject to change and was last updated on July 29, 2024.
+This privacy statement is subject to change and was last updated on August 9, 2024.